chanzuckerberg/cellxgene-census/docs/cellxgene_census_schema.md

 #### Matrix Data, normalized count matrix – `census_obj["census_data"][organism].ms["RNA"].X["normalized"]` – `SOMASparseNDArray`

+This is an experimental data artifact - it may be removed at any time.

 A library-sized normalized layer, containing a normalized variant of the count (raw) matrix.
 For a value `X[i,j]` in the counts (raw) matrix, library-size normalized values are defined as `normalized[i,j] = X[i,j] / sum(X[i, ])`.